veldrid/veldrid/README.md

 Veldrid  uses the standard .NET Core tooling.
 [Install the tools](https://www.microsoft.com/net/download/core) and build normally (`dotnet build`).

-Run the RenderDemo program to see a quick demonstration of the rendering capabilities of the library.
+Run the NeoDemo program to see a quick demonstration of the rendering capabilities of the library.